Avonley Nguyen

-Avonley Claren Nguyen (born November 22, 2002) is an American ice dancer.
+Avonley Claren Nguyen (born November 22, 2002) is an American retired ice dancer.
 With her former partner, Vadym Kolesnik, she is the 2020 World Junior champion, the 2019–20 Junior Grand Prix Final silver medalist, and the 2020 U.S. junior national champion.
 She has also won four medals on the ISU Junior Grand Prix series, including three golds, and qualified to the 2018–19 Junior Grand Prix Final.

 During the 2021-2022 season, she competed with Grigory Smirnov.

 Personal life

 Nguyen was born on November 22, 2002, in Cleveland, Ohio.

 Career

 Early years

 Nguyen began learning to skate in 2009.
 She began solo ice dance at age 11 and switched from singles to ice dance at the age of 12.
 With her first partner, Maxwell Gart, she won silver in the intermediate category at the 2016 U.S. Championships.

 2016–2017 season

 In autumn 2016, Nguyen and Ukrainian ice dancer Vadym Kolesnik had a three-week tryout in Novi, Michigan, following which he returned to Ukraine for a few months.
 They began their partnership in February 2017.